 • February 23 Department budget requests due to the City Manager's Office

-• June 5 Work Session and Public Hearing on Budget (7:30 p.m. at Decatur City Hall)
+• June 4 Work Session and Public Hearing on Budget and Millage Rates (7:30 p.m. at Decatur City Hall)

 The City's charter requires the City Manager to prepare an annual budget on the basis of estimates submitted by the directors of departments and approved by the City Commission.
 The budget document is the result of months of planning.
 The budget allocates the City's limited financial resources to provide services based on organizational and community priorities.
 The resulting document becomes the plan that guides departments' operations throughout the fiscal year.

 The budget period is the City's fiscal year, which begins on July 1 and ends on June 30.
-While budgeting is an ongoing process, departments officially submit budget requests to the City Manager, or her designee, the Budget & Performance Measurement Manager, in March.
-The budget is adopted by the City Commission on the third Monday in June.
+While budgeting is an ongoing process, departments officially submit budget requests to the City Manager, or her designee, the Budget & Performance Measurement Director, in March.
+The budget is typically adopted by the City Commission on the third Monday in June.

 Strategic Planning and the Budget